- Ph.D., Information Studies, University of Sheffield, 1994

 Teaching and Research Interests

-Jonathan Furner studies cultural informatics, and the history and philosophy of information science.
-He is interested in the theoretical foundations of services that provide access to texts, images, and other cultural artifacts, and he draws on the ideas and methods of analytical philosophy and cultural history, as well as on library, archive, and museum studies.
-He writes papers and teaches courses on concepts of information; information ethics; metadata; library classification; archival description; museum informatics; visual resources; information services in the arts and humanities; and bibliometrics.
+Jonathan Furner works on the philosophy of texts, cultural informatics, and bibliometrics.
+He is interested in the theoretical foundations of services that provide access to texts, images, and other cultural artifacts, and he draws on the ideas and methods of analytical philosophy and cultural history, as well as on library, archival, and museum studies.
+He writes papers and teaches courses on concepts of information; information ethics; metadata; library classification; archival description; museum informatics; visual resources; moving image cataloging; information services in the arts and humanities; and bibliometrics.
 He is editor of the "Advances in Information Science" series of review articles in the Journal of the American Society for Information Science and Technology; co-editor of the MIT Press book series on "History and Foundations of Information Science"; a member of the International Federation of Library Associations and Institutions' Working Group on Functional Requirements for Subject Authority Records; and a member of the Dewey Decimal Classification's Editorial Policy Committee.

 Philosophy and information studies.
 In Annual Review of Information Science and Technology: Vol. 44, ed.
 Blaise Cronin, 161-200.
 Medford, NJ: Information Today, 2010.